Giant trevally: Description

-The giant trevally is the largest member of the genus Caranx, and the fifth-largest member of the family Carangidae (exceeded by the yellowtail amberjack, greater amberjack, leerfish and rainbow runner), with a recorded maximum length of 170 cm and a weight of 80 kg.
+The giant trevally is the largest member of the genus Caranx, and the fifth-largest member of the family Carangidae (exceeded by the yellowtail amberjack, greater amberjack, leerfish, and rainbow runner), with a recorded maximum length of 170 cm and a weight of 80 kg.
 Specimens of 50 kg and above are not uncommon in sportfishing.
-The Hallaniyat Islands in Southern Oman are the most prolific places for these large fish, with fish of 100lbs being caught almost daily.
+The Hallaniyat Islands in southern Oman are the most prolific places for these large fish, with fish of 100 lb being caught almost daily.
 Unfortunately in recent times, the fishery has dwindled with commercial pressure and fish that size are becoming ever rarer throughout the islands.

 The giant trevally is similar in shape to a number of other large jacks and trevallies, having an ovate, moderately compressed body with the dorsal profile more convex than the ventral profile, particularly anteriorly.
 The dorsal fin is in two parts, the first consisting of eight spines and the second of one spine followed by 18 to 21 soft rays.
 The anal fin consists of two anteriorly detached spines followed by one spine and 15 to 17 soft rays.
 The pelvic fins contain 1 spine and 19 to 21 soft rays.
 The caudal fin is strongly forked, and the pectoral fins are falcate, being longer than the length of the head.
 The lateral line has a pronounced and moderately long anterior arch, with the curved section intersecting the straight section below the lobe of the second dorsal fin.
 The curved section of the lateral line contains 58-64 scales, while the straight section contains none to four scales and 26 to 38 very strong scutes.
 The chest is devoid of scales with the exception of a small patch of scales in front of the pelvic fins.
 The upper jaw contains a series of strong outer canines with an inner band of smaller teeth, while the lower jaw contains a single row of conical teeth.
 The species has 20 to 24 gill rakers in total and 24 vertebrae are present.